Coca-Cola FEMSA (NYSE:KOF) Sees Unusually-High Trading Volume

-Coca-Cola FEMSA, S.A.B. de C.V.
-(NYSE:KOF – Get Rating) shares saw unusually-high trading volume on Thursday .
-Approximately 16,476 shares changed hands during trading, a decline of 85% from the previous session’s volume of 106,521 shares.The stock last traded at $51.42 and had previously closed at $52.72.
+Shares of Coca-Cola FEMSA, S.A.B. de C.V.
+(NYSE:KOF – Get Rating) saw unusually-strong trading volume on Thursday .
+Approximately 8,700 shares changed hands during trading, a decline of 91% from the previous session’s volume of 101,696 shares.The stock last traded at $52.70 and had previously closed at $52.41.

-Several equities research analysts have recently weighed in on KOF shares.
-HSBC downgraded Coca-Cola FEMSA from a “buy” rating to a “hold” rating and set a $64.00 target price for the company. in a research report on Thursday, January 20th.
-The Goldman Sachs Group downgraded Coca-Cola FEMSA from a “buy” rating to a “neutral” rating and set a $59.00 price target for the company. in a report on Tuesday, January 18th.
-Zacks Investment Research raised Coca-Cola FEMSA from a “hold” rating to a “buy” rating and set a $57.00 price target for the company in a report on Wednesday.
-Finally, Citigroup raised Coca-Cola FEMSA from a “neutral” rating to a “buy” rating and set a $60.00 price target for the company in a report on Monday, December 20th.
-Three equities research analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
-According to data from MarketBeat.com, Coca-Cola FEMSA currently has an average rating of “Buy” and a consensus price target of $59.00.
+Several equities analysts recently issued reports on KOF shares.
+HSBC cut shares of Coca-Cola FEMSA from a “buy” rating to a “hold” rating and set a $64.00 price target on the stock. in a research report on Thursday, January 20th.
+Zacks Investment Research upgraded shares of Coca-Cola FEMSA from a “hold” rating to a “buy” rating and set a $57.00 price objective on the stock in a report on Wednesday, March 9th.
+Citigroup upgraded shares of Coca-Cola FEMSA from a “neutral” rating to a “buy” rating and set a $60.00 price objective on the stock in a report on Monday, December 20th.
+Finally, The Goldman Sachs Group cut shares of Coca-Cola FEMSA from a “buy” rating to a “neutral” rating and set a $59.00 price objective on the stock. in a report on Tuesday, January 18th.
+Three analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
+Based on data from MarketBeat.com, Coca-Cola FEMSA presently has a consensus rating of “Buy” and an average target price of $59.00.

 About Coca-Cola FEMSA (NYSE:KOF)